cpisciotta/cpisciotta/README.md

 ### Hi there 👋

 My name is Charles Pisciotta.
-I'm an aspiring software engineering, interested in mobile development and entrepreneurship.
+I'm an aspiring software engineer, interested in mobile development and entrepreneurship.
 Check out some of my experience below, and feel free to reach out!

 🎓 **Education**
 - B.S.
 Computer Engineering | Honors College | <a href="https://www.purdue.edu/" target="_blank">Purdue University</a>, Class of 2022